kramer-control/brain-client/tutorials/200-Connecting.md

 ## `getBrainClient` - Cached Connection

 You can take advantage of automatic built-in caching of the connections to reuse clients.
-To access or create a cached client, use the `BrainClient.getBrainClient(ip, opts)` static method.
+To access or create a cached client, use the [BrainClient.getBrainClient(ipAddress, opts)](./BrainClient.html#.getBrainClient) static method.

 ```javascript
 const bc = BrainClient.getBrainClient("127.0.0.1:8080");